Published February 14, 2026Updated February 25, 202613 min read

 Work with incumbents, not against them.
 Healthcare is relationship-driven.

 In the insurance and benefits navigation category, companies like Navitize exemplify this framework: AI-native architecture, patent-pending technology (44 claims covering all employee benefit types), SaaS revenue model, platform positioning across all benefits, and a model that enhances rather than replaces brokers and employers.
-This combination of traits is why the benefits navigation category is attracting attention from digital health investors and healthtech funding news outlets.

 How Are Digital Health Investors Finding Deals?